meshplay/meshplay/docs/pages/guides/configuration-management/creating-a-meshplay-design.md

 ---
 layout: default
-title: Creating a Meshery Design
+title: Creating a Meshplay Design
-abstract: Learn how to create a Meshery design from scratch or from a template.
+abstract: Learn how to create a Meshplay design from scratch or from a template.
-permalink: guides/configuration-management/creating-a-meshery-design
+permalink: guides/configuration-management/creating-a-meshplay-design
-redirect_from: guides/creating-a-meshery-design
+redirect_from: guides/creating-a-meshplay-design
 type: guides
 category: configuration
 language: en
 published: true
 suggested-reading: false
-abstract: Learn how to create a Meshery design from scratch or from a template.
+abstract: Learn how to create a Meshplay design from scratch or from a template.
 ---

-{% include alert.html type="info" title="Learn about Designs" content="Learn more about <a href='/concepts/logical/designs'>what a Meshery Design</a> is and how it fits into Meshery's approach to cloud native management." %}
+{% include alert.html type="info" title="Learn about Designs" content="Learn more about <a href='/concepts/logical/designs'>what a Meshplay Design</a> is and how it fits into Meshplay's approach to cloud native management." %}

-## Creating a Meshery Design
+## Creating a Meshplay Design

-You can create a Meshery design in two ways:
+You can create a Meshplay design in two ways:

 ### From scratch